 In its concept, this concentrate works similarly to Dr. Bronner’s Castile Soap.
 The difference is that Dr. Bronner’s main ingredient is saponified soap, which doesn’t work well with hard water.
 On the other hand, the Branch Basics concentrate has safe non-petroleum surfactants that are used even in kids’ shampoos and work well in cleaners.

 Some of my favorite uses for Branch Basics safe cleaner is to mop the floors, dust our wooden furniture, use it as a dishwasher liquid, and clean kitchen surfaces.
 It is also great for doing dishes by hand.
+As laundry detergent, it works for cold washing delicates, such as silk and wool, unless dry cleaning or another way of treatment is specified on the garment label.

 Conclusion about safe cleaning products